ArcadeGamer1929/heroku-buildpack-ffmpeg-x264-fdk_aac/README.md

-Heroku buildpack: FFMpeg with prebuilt x264 and fdk_acc
+Heroku buildpack: ffmpeg with prebuilt x264 and fdk_acc
 =======================

 This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for using [ffmpeg](http://www.ffmpeg.org/) in your project.